Amino Acids, Urea Cycle Disorders Panel, Plasma

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Urea cycle disorders (UCD) are a group of inherited disorders of amino acid catabolism that result when any of the enzymes in the urea cycle (carbamoylphosphate synthetase I [CPS I]; ornithine transcarbamylase [OTC]; argininosuccinic acid synthetase; argininosuccinic acid lyase; arginase; or the cofactor producer, N-acetyl glutamate synthetase [NAGS]), demonstrate deficient or reduced activity.
-The urea cycle serves to break down nitrogen and defects in any of the steps of the pathway can result in an accumulation of ammonia, which can be toxic to the nervous system.
+Urea cycle disorders (UCD) are a group of inherited disorders of nitrogen detoxification that result when any of the enzymes in the urea cycle (carbamoylphosphate synthetase I: CPS I; ornithine transcarbamylase: OTC; argininosuccinic acid synthetase; argininosuccinic acid lyase; arginase; or the cofactor producer, N-acetyl glutamate synthetase: NAGS), have deficient or reduced activity.
+The urea cycle serves to break down nitrogen, and defects in any of the steps of the pathway can result in an accumulation of ammonia, which can be toxic to the nervous system.
 Infants with a complete enzyme deficiency typically appear normal at birth, but present in the neonatal period as ammonia levels rise with lethargy, seizures, hyper- or hypoventilation, and ultimately coma or death.
 Individuals with partial enzyme deficiency may present later in life, typically following an acute illness or other stressor.
 Symptoms may be less severe and may present with episodes of psychosis, lethargy, cyclical vomiting, and behavioral abnormalities.

 All of the UCDs are inherited as autosomal recessive disorders, with the exception of OTC deficiency, which is X-linked.
 UCDs may be suspected with elevated ammonia, normal anion gap, and a normal glucose.
 Plasma amino acids can be used to aid in the diagnosis of a UCD.
 Measurement of urinary orotic acid, enzyme activity (CPS I, OTC, or NAGS), and molecular genetic testing can help to distinguish the conditions and allows for diagnostic confirmation.